filiph-r/Java_888casino_Scraper/README.md

 <h2>How it's done:</h2>
 <h3>Step 1 - Analyzing the webpage</h3>
-The webpage https://www.888casino.com/jackpots/ has been analysed and inspeced.
-The page html code as well as the network connectivity have been inspected in order to identify the request that is holding the value for »hourly jackpot«. <br>
+The webpage https://www.888casino.com/jackpots/ has been analyzed and inspected.
+The page HTML code, as well as the network connectivity, have been inspected to identify the request that is holding the value for the »hourly jackpot«. <br>
-The identified reocouring GET request to the url: https://feed-casino888.redtiger.cash/jackpots?jackpotId=williamHill&currency=usd <br><br>
+The identified reoccurring GET request to the URL: https://feed-casino888.redtiger.cash/jackpots?jackpotId=williamHill&currency=usd <br><br>
-It has been further inspected with Insomnia REST client to analyse the data: <br><br>
+It has been further inspected with the Insomnia REST client to analyze the data: <br><br>

 ![Screenshot 2024-04-17 at 18 03 10](https://github.com/filiph-r/Java_888casino_Scraper/assets/48492507/cf4c7013-94a7-40c8-9d63-d48fdf0d1afe)<br><br>

 One conclusion was that there are multiple currencies supported.
-In order to identify all supported courencies the firts network request to the page was inspected with is the page document download for the url https://de.888casino.com/jackpots/.
-By searching trough the response for "Currency" a list of currencies maped to countries was found.
+To identify all supported currencies the first network request to the page was inspected with the page document download for the URL https://de.888casino.com/jackpots/.
+By searching through the response for "Currency" a list of currencies mapped to countries was found.
 This information was used to include only the supported currencies in this program.